Software Development Cost Calculator: Estimating With AI Powered Engineering

 Running the Offshore Math

 The calculator above shows what your project costs at any single team’s blended rate.
 The bigger question for many teams is whether to pick a US team or an offshore team in the first place.
+For server-side teams, that maps onto when to outsource backend development.

 If you’re seriously considering offshore for your project, the math gets more specific than this general-purpose calculator can model.
 We’ve built a dedicated offshore development cost analysis post with an offshore-specific ROI calculator that handles regional rate variations, productivity adjustments, and overlap-hour modeling.
 That’s the next step if the general calculator above has you curious about the offshore side.